tinyerp/odooly/docs/api.rst

 .. note::

-   In :ref:`interactive mode <interactive-mode>`, when connected to the local Odoo server, the `Env.odoo_env` attribute grabs an Odoo Environment with the same attribute as the `Env` instance (db_name, uid, context).
+   When connected to the local Odoo server, the `Env.odoo_env` attribute grabs an Odoo Environment with the same characteristics as the `Env` instance (db_name, uid, context).
-   The cursor is retrieved with `Env.cr`.
+   In this case a cursor on the database is available as `Env.cr`.

 Advanced methods